-Item Criteria Student Score Excellent Adequate Nominal Quantity [5 points] You work consistently over the entire research period with clear evidence of significant weekly work.
+Item Criteria Student Score Excellent Adequate Nominal Quantity You work consistently over the entire research period with clear evidence of significant weekly work.
 You consistently report to faculty mentor.
 [3 points] You work consistently most of the time but miss from time to time.
 [1 point] You try to cram the work into a short period.
 Quality [3 points] You work efficiently with some measure of success.
 Your work is worthy of submission to an off-campus conference.
-[2 points] You have some success but not at the level worthy of an off-campus conference.
+You have some success but not at the level worthy of an off-campus conference.
 [1 point] Work is not worth crowing about.
 Notebook [4 points] Notebook is clearly written and contemporaneous.
 [2 points] Notebook is contemporaneous but hard to follow.
 [1 point] Your notebook is incomplete and a mess.
-Safety [2 points] You consistently use safe practice and clean up your work area.
+Total Point (14 Max.)
+[2 points] You consistently use safe practice and clean up your work area.
 [1 point] You consistently use safe practice but leave a mess behind. [o points] You work in an unsafe manner.
-Total Points (14 Max.)